Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Electron trajectory analysis

 \section{Electron trajectory analysis}

-Considering that a magnetic field does not perturb the velocity of an electron along the field direction, the simplest type of magnetic field to consider is that of a field in the out-of-plane direction of the sample, easily implementable via a solenoid.
+Considering that a magnetic field does not perturb the velocity of an electron along the field direction, the simplest type of magnetic field to consider is that of a field in the out-of-plane direction of the sample, easily implementable via a solenoid around the sample.
+For our experiments, we have built two such solenoid devices, a large one and a small one, with specific design parameters that will be introduced in a subsequent section.
 To gain an intuitive understanding of the effect of such a magnetic field on the energy-momentum map of a low-energy photoemission process, we first introduce a simplified analytical model.
 As the magnetic field drops off rapidly outside the solenoid along the solenoid axis, we assume the magnetic field ($B$) to be constant along the \textit{z}-axis that is confined within the green cylindrical region (Fig.~\ref{fig:Fig1}b).
 While this is not a realistic magnetic-field distribution, it captures the essence of the effects of a magnetic field on our ARPES measurements.
 Without loss of generality, we assume that an electron is emitted from the origin of our coordinate system within the \textit{yz}-plane at a finite angle $\theta$ with respect to the \textit{z}-axis and analyze its trajectory as it is affected by the magnetic field.